 - While the chicken is marinating, heat a wok or saucepan with about 3 inches of vegetable oil.
 Fry the peanuts, garlic, chili slices, and ginger until the garlic and peanuts are golden brown.

-- Transfer the ingredients (sans oil) into either a mortal and pestle or a food processor.
+- Transfer the ingredients (sans oil) into either a mortar and pestle or a food processor.
 If using the former, grind all ingredients for about 10-15 minutes or until very finely ground and peanut-butter like.
 If using the latter, process all the ingredients together until they have become peanut butter.

 - Place the peanut mixture into a wok or heavy saucepan.
 Stir in 1/2 cup coconut milk, sweet soy sauce, palm sugar syrup, and lime leaves.
 Bring to a simmer and slowly add in the rest of the coconut milk.
 Let simmer for about 10 minutes, stirring frequently.